Dathalind/dathalind.github.io/_posts/2026-08-16-pma-lab-01-samples.md

 ### Assessment

 **Key finding:** the file-mapping and file-copy imports, combined with the string references back to `Lab01-01.dll`, point to this EXE acting as a loader or launcher for the DLL.
-Given the DLL's apparent C2/networking role, my guess is this pairing is meant for data exfiltration with some file-manipulation or file-destruction capability on the host.
+Given the DLL's apparent C2/networking role, my assessment is this pairing is meant for data exfiltration with some file-manipulation or file-destruction capability on the host.
 I haven't seen anything yet that indicates file encryption.

 ## Lab01-02.exe